rmadisetti3/StackOverCode/README.md

 * **Raj Madisetti** - Team Lead
   * Creating server, routes, and deploying to Heroku
   * Making index.html, style.css, and overall file architecture
+  * Designing user interface of the web page
   * Supervising over the functions assigned to each group member

 * **Tri Nguyen**